Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 ```

 ## docs.md
 In the *docs.md* is my documentation which is this file you are reading right now.
-To save some time I did not make an extra protrocoll and wrote my documentation in heren.
+To save some time I did not make an extra protrocol and wrote my documentation in here.

 ## Github Actions

-Here it an be seen that all github actions are green:
+Here it can be seen that all github actions are green:

 <img width="400" height="220" alt="grafik" src="https://github.com/user-attachments/assets/424c35ab-eed9-4083-ba5a-50dcb13a1c04" />